 Which Method to Choose?

-The type of metal being marked will sometimes dictate with marking method is best.
+The type of metal being marked will sometimes dictate which marking method is best.
 For instance, while very hard metals could be stamped with an impact press package, a more effective solution might be a laser marking system depending on your specific requirements.

 Or, the application requirements can dictate which marking method to choose.
 Permanent marking on metal fabrications that will be exposed to corrosive chemicals or harsh environments might be better suited to the types of deep marks made by steel type rather than the surface marks of an inkjet printer.

 Ultimately, the best solution will come down to several factors, including the material, application, budget, and time restraints (if any).

-So, let’s take a look at the 3 basic types of marking methods that can be used for permanent marking on metal.
+So, let’s look at the three basic types of marking methods that can be used for permanent marking on metal.

-Etching can be accomplished with a number of methods, but each of them relies on disturbing the surface of the metal to a noticeable depth.
+Etching can be accomplished with several methods, but each relies on disturbing the surface of the metal to a noticeable depth.
 The change in surface properties shows a contrast, which is the visible mark.

 The most common etching methods include: